GregRos/Imms/Readme.md

 4. `Subtract`, which is similar to `Except` over sets, except that you provide a selector that determines the value in the result map, and this selector may also indicate that the key-value pair should be removed.
 5. `Difference`, which is similar to `Difference` over sets.
 No selector can be provided in this case.

+## API Gotcha's
+A few things you should be aware of about the API.

+1. `Length` returns the length of a collection, not `Count`. `Count` is instead a method that counts the number of items in the collection (like in LINQ).
+2. Collections don't have visible constructors.
+You must construct them using factory methods, e.g. `ImmList.Empty<int>()`.
+3. Collections support negative indexing (see sections below).
+This means that things that used to throw exceptions can instead cause unexpected behavior.
+4. `AddLast`/`AddFirst` add items to sequential collections, not `Add` alone.
+5. The collections 'override' LINQ operations.
+To use the original LINQ operations (which are lazy and return `IEnumerable`), use `AsEnumerable`.
+6. The collections are sealed.

+### F# Companion Library
+1. F# option type is not the same as **Imms**'s `Optional` type.
+Sorry.
+2. Instance methods exposed by collections often take parameters of type `Func<T>`, which isn't directly compatible with F#'s function objects.
+To get around this, use the module bindings.
+3. Some constructs in the `Imms.FSharp.Implementation` namespace are accessible, but are not meant to be used in user code, and aren't supported.

 ### Note about Maps and Sets
 The set and map collections in this library support custom equality and comparison semantics (by accepting an `IComparer<T>` or `IEqualityComparer<T>`).
 This isn't as trivial as it sounds.

 Remember that these collections use special algorithms for operations such as `Intersect` and `Union`.
 These algorithms only make sense when both collections are compatible, i.e. use the same equality or comparison semantics.
 Otherwise, the result will be corrupted.

-To avoid dangerous and hard to track bugs, Imms collections only use the special algorithms if both collections use the same equi/comp handler.
+To avoid dangerous and hard to track bugs, **Imms** collections only use the special algorithms if both collections use the same equi/comp handler.
 This is determined by calling `.Equals`.
 For this reason, if you plan to use a custom handler, you should either:

-1. Make sure to use the same handler instance for all Imms collections that use that handler.
+1. Make sure to use the same handler instance for all **Imms** collections that use that handler.
 This pattern is made more convenient by extension methods on handlers that lets you use them as 'factories' of collections.
 An example is `IComparer<T>.CreateOrderedSet`.
 2. Override `.Equals` on your custom handler to support functional equality.

-If Imms decides that the comparison handlers are different, a generic implementation will be used, which can be significantly slower.
+If **Imms** decides that the comparison handlers are different, a generic implementation will be used, which can be significantly slower.
 That is to say, the implementation is as slow as what some other collection libraries use. ◕‿◕

 ## Extra Features

-#### Equality Semantics
-Imms's sequential collections implement structural equality, overriding `Equals` and `GetHashCode`, as well as the `==` operator.

-For two collections to be equal, they must be of the exact same type, and must also contain the same sequence of elements.

-The equality comparer used to equate elements is the default equality comparer, and this cannot be changed.
-However, the `SequenceEquals` method lets you provide your own comparer.
+### Compatibility Interfaces
+Imms collections implement various interfaces such as `IList<T>` and others for the sake of compatibility.

+### Implicit Optimization
+Although re-iterated in other parts, it is worth noting here as well. **Imms** allows you to specify an `IEnumerable<T>` for many operations.

+However, operations can often be much faster (sometimes by several orders of magnitude) if the input is a collection of the same type.
+When this applies, it will be noted in the description.

+Milder performance benefits can also be achieved for other known collection types.

+This approach is chosen because otherwise, collections would be cluttered up by many methods that essentially do the same thing.

 ### LINQ Implementation
-Imms collections implement 'override' LINQ operations so that they return a collection of the same kind.
+**Imms** collections implement 'override' LINQ operations so that they return a collection of the same kind.
 This is usually very convenient.
 In addition, the implementation is generally much faster than the generic LINQ implementation for various reasons.

 You can still use the default LINQ operations by calling `AsEnumerable`.